friedkeenan/tfm-secrets-leaker/README.md

 These secrets include:

 - The server address.
     - This is the address of the server that the client connects to.
 This changes and has changed, but infrequently enough that I think it could feasibly be hardcoded and manually rediscovered when it does change.
-The port the client connects to is a random choice between `11801`, `12801`, `13801`, and `14801` (if the first choice does not result in a successful connection, another is randomly chosen, and so on).
-I do not think there is a real way for this utility to acquire all the possible ports, though they should not ever change.
+- The server ports.
+    - The ports of the server that the client can connect to.
+These to my knowledge have never changed, but theoretically they could, and we are able to report them, and so we do.
+The client will randomly shuffle these ports and then try to connect to them in sequence, moving on to the next one if the connection is unsuccessful.
 - The game version.
     - This is what the game displays in the bottom right corner of the login screen, showing text like `1.740`.
 The game version that this reports is the `740` component of that, and is sent in the handshake packet that the client sends to the server.
 This does not change as often as the other secrets do.
 - The connection token.